 rebuild master database

-Please specify the preferred collation setting and indicate the file location on your database server.
-Additionally, ensure you have the x86 directory from the SQL CD and direct it to your local hard drive for quicker and more convenient recovery.
+Provide the desired collation setting along with the location of files of your database server.
+Also, you need to provide the x86 directory from the SQL CD and direct it to the local copy of your hard drive to obtain faster and convenient recovery.

 Upon verifying the information, simply hit ‘Rebuild’ button to let this utility build a brand new master database for your server.